shreyasbharath/cpp-dependency-graph/README.md

 ## Inspiration

-This tool is inspired by a number of projects [rubrowser](http://www.emadelsaid.com/rubrowser/) and [cpp-dependencies](https://github.com/tomtom-international/cpp-dependencies) and [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer).
+This tool is inspired by a number of projects [rubrowser](http://www.emadelsaid.com/rubrowser/), [cpp-dependencies](https://github.com/tomtom-international/cpp-dependencies) and [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer).

+The pretty `d3` visualisations are directly copied from `objc-dependency-visualiser`.

 A huge shout out to the poeple behind these projects.